-- The sauce should reduce down a little as you cook and look like this panful of delicious pasta sauce here!
+- The sauce should reduce down a little as you cook and look like this panful of delicious tomato and tuna pasta sauce here!
 Season to taste with salt and black pepper.

 - Drain the pasta and put it back into the saucepan.
 Then tip in the tuna bolognese sauce.